-- Types:

-- I. Steatosis (fatty liver)

-- 2. Steatohepatitis: + Hepatocyte destruction + Parenchymal inflammation + Progressive pericellular fibrosis

-- Predisposing factors for nonalcoholic liver disease:

-- 1. Type 2 DM

-- 2. Obesity : body mass index (BMI)

-- > 30 kg /m2 in Caucasians

-- > 25 kg /m2 in Asians

-- 3. Dyslipidemia: ↑TG (triglycerides), ↑LDL, ↓HDL

-- Pathogenesis

-- Fat accumulation in the liver can be due to a metabolic syndrome such as: 🔺 Insulin resistance, 🔺 Obesity, 🔺 Dyslipidemia

-- Mechanism of fatty accumulation:

-1. Impaired oxidation of fatty acids, 2.
-Increased synthesis & uptake of FFA, 3.
-Decreased hepatic secretion of VLDL \rightarrow All these are associated with increasing free FA in the circulation and their deposition in the liver

-- In addition, presence of any chronic anti-inflammatory process is associated with increase in inflammatory mediators such as:

-\uparrow TNF, IL6, chemokine \rightarrow liver inflammation & damage to liver parenchyma.

-- Clinical features: - NAFLD is the most common cause of incidental increase in transaminases that are produced by the liver. - Most patients are asymptomatic - Non-specific symptoms: Fatigue, malaise, RUQ (right upper quadrant) discomfort - Severe symptoms may present. - Dx: Liver biopsy is required for diagnosis. - NAFLD may be a significant contributor to cryptogenic cirrhosis that is associated with undefined reason for cirrhosis.
+- Types: - I. Steatosis (fatty liver) - 2.
+Steatohepatitis: + Hepatocyte destruction + Parenchymal inflammation + Progressive pericellular fibrosis - Predisposing factors for nonalcoholic liver disease: - 1.
+Type 2 DM - 2.
+Obesity : body mass index (BMI) - > 30 kg /m2 in Caucasians - > 25 kg /m2 in Asians - 3.
+Dyslipidemia: ↑TG (triglycerides), ↑LDL, ↓HD - Pathogenesis - Fat accumulation in the liver can be due to a metabolic syndrome such as: A Insulin resistance, A Obesity, ADyslipidemia - Mechanism of fatty accumulation: - I.Impaired oxidation of fatty acids 2.Increased synthesis & uptake of FFA 3.Decreased hepatic sec. of VLDL $\rightarrow$ All these are associated with increasing free FA in the circulation and their deposition in the liver - In addition, presence of any chronic anti-inflammatory process is associated with increase in inflammatory mediators such as: - $\uparrow$ TNF, IL6, chemokine $\rightarrow$ liver inflammation & damage to liver parenchyma. - Clinical features: - NAFLD is the most common cause of incidental increase in transaminases that are produced by the liver. - Most patients are asymptomatic - Non-specific symptoms: Fatigue, malaise, RUQ (right upper quadrant) and discomfort - Severe symptoms may present. - Dx: Liver biopsy is required for diagnosis. - NAFLD may be a significant contributor to cryptogenic cirrhosis that is associated with undefined reason for cirrhosis.